MENUMENU

 Given how well some of our (almost) free household brass cleaners worked I probably wouldn’t have bothered purchasing a proper brass cleaning product but figured that, for this comparison post at least, it only made sense to see how well a professional brass cleaning product would work compared to the other methods that I tested.

-Following the instructions of the cleaner I used (we used this brass cleaner called Elsterglanz another good option would be this brass cleaner) I rubbed the paste over the brass and gave it a good polish with the provided cloth.
+Following the instructions of the brass cleaner, I rubbed the paste over the brass and gave it a good polish with the provided cloth.

 The cleaner worked really well and definitely left a much shinier and more even finish than the other methods I tried.